pablojanb/microservices/README.md

 - **Extras:**
   - Get the product list from a specific sale: `GET /sales/products/{sale_id}`
   - Get details of the highest-value sale: `GET /sales/biggest_sale`
+  - Get the total amount and number of sales for a specific day `GET /sales/date/{sale_date}`

 ## Technologies